DerPhysicsJagger/derphysicsjagger.github.io/_posts/2022-08-20-euler-disk.md

 Easily see that $\Omega(t)$ approaches infinity while $\alpha(t)$ approaches zero.
 The time for the disk to completely settle down on the horizontal surface is $\displaystyle \tau = t_0+ \frac{5\delta \alpha_0^{3/2}}{6h} \sqrt{\frac{a}{g}}$.

-**e,** Two consecutive collisions with two bumps will produce a single wavelength of sound.
+**f,** Two consecutive collisions with two bumps will produce a single wavelength of sound.
 That means

 $$
 \begin{align*}